Money Calculator

 Section 24(b)Home loan interest on self-occupied property₹2,00,000

-80EInterest on education loan (8 years)Full interest amount
+Section 80EInterest on education loan (first 8 years of repayment)Full interest

-LTALeave Travel Allowance for domestic travelActual expenses (2 trips/4 yrs)
+LTALeave Travel Allowance for 2 domestic journeys per 4-yr blockActual expenses

-What changed in Budget 2024 for the new regime
+Budget 2024 changes - what shifted in the new regime

 📊